 Small States and the New Security Environment (SSANSE)

 The SSANSE project is a preparedness initiative funded by NATO SPS examining the defence and foreign policy choices and challenges of small states in Eastern Europe, the Middle East and North Africa (MENA), and Oceania in the new security environment.
 Small states make up half of the membership of the United Nations.
 Small states may be small in population and territory, but they have frequently had a disproportionate effect on global politics and they are more often affected by global shifts in power.
 SSANSE will extend theoretical debates on the role of small states in the changing international system as well as on the issue of how states manage their relations between the major powers in the new security environment.

 Professor Anne-Marie Brady leads this project, working with scholars in Iceland, the USA, and Latvia.
 For more information see the SSANSE pages.
-Project conferences will be held at the University of Canterbury in June 2017 and at the University of Iceland in June 2018.
+Project conferences will be held at the University of Iceland in June 2018.